Hunting commodity malware with Amcache

 Hash-only matches in Unassociated#

-Take each Hash from your filtered rows and check whether it appears anywhere in *_AssociatedFileEntries.csv (i.e. matched to an installed application).
-If the same hash appears Associated on this host or any other collected host, the binary has a benign-or-tracked context elsewhere.
+For each Hash from your filtered rows, check whether it also appears in *_AssociatedFileEntries.csv (matched to an installed application).
+If the same hash appears Associated on this host or any other collected host, the binary has a benign-or-tracked context.
 If it appears only Unassociated and only on this one host, that increases suspicion.

 Confirming execution#

-A row in Amcache means the binary was on disk at appraiser time; it does not mean it ran.
-To confirm execution:
+A row in Amcache means the binary was on disk at appraiser time.
+It does not mean it ran.
+To confirm:

 Prefetch#

-For each suspicious row, check whether C:\Windows\Prefetch\ contains a .pf for that binary:
+For each suspicious row, check whether C:\Windows\Prefetch\ contains a .pf:

 NOTEPAD.EXE-1A2B3C4D.pf